-Comprehension and Critical Analysis Assignments:
+Comprehension Quizzes and Critical Analysis Exams:

-You will complete three take-home assignments throughout the term.
-The purpose of the assignments is to give you the opportunity to illustrate your understanding of the course material, which includes course readings, lectures, and in-class discussions.
+All course evaluations for this class are take-home.
+The purpose of the quizzes and exams is to give you the opportunity to illustrate your understanding of the course material, which includes course readings, lectures, and in-class discussions.
 You will also illustrate your critical thinking skills by developing written arguments in response to the given topics.
 These are all skills you will develop in class; thus, it is to your advantage to attend and actively participate in every class.